tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-human-error.md

 ---
 date: "2024-01-29"
-title: "How to Prevent Data Breaches Caused by Human Error - Human Error Based Data Breach Prevention"
+title: "How human error causes data breaches"
 image: "images/blog/human-error.png"
-description: "Discover how to prevent a data breach caused by human error.
-Learn three ways to reduce the risk of human error that can lead to a data breach."
+description: "Discover how to human error causes so many data breaches.
+Learn how human error can lead to a data breach."
 h1: "Why are so many data breaches caused human error?"
 intro1: "The sad truth is history is filled with data breaches that were caused by human error."
 intro2: "A [joint study](https://www.tessian.com/resources/psychology-of-human-error-2022/) by Stanford and Tessian reported that employee mistakes cause 88 percent of data breach incidents."